hydrargyrum/hydrargyrum.github.io/index-progs.md

 - [vignette](https://pypi.org/project/vignette/): a Python library for generating thumbnails following the FreeDesktop specification [[documentation](https://vignette.readthedocs.io)]
 - [qorbeille](https://gitlab.com/hydrargyrum/qorbeille): a Qt library to trash files to recycle bin
 - [qvariantjson](https://gitlab.com/hydrargyrum/qvariantjson): yet another Qt4 JSON library
-- [C++ ASCII tree](cppasciitree): an example of how to hardcode a tree with source code looking like the actual tree
 - a patch for upgrading [pycairo to cairo 0.12](py2cairo)